semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart-horizontal.md

 ### With grid and axes

-If you do not need to present the ratio of values to 100%, but just to display their distribution, the auxiliary axes and the X-axis can be used.
+If you do not need to present the ratio of values to 100%, but just to display their distribution, the additional axes and the X-axis can be used.

 ![bar-chart grid](/data-display/bar-chart/static/hor-grid-2.png)